Stefanie Bodison OTD, OTR/L

 Room: CHP 222E

 Stefanie Bodison is a graduate of the University of Southern California and has been specializing in sensorimotor and neurodevelopmental intervention techniques with children for more than 20 years.
-The populations with which she has particular interests include typically developing children and those with autism, developmental dyspraxia, cerebral palsy, developmental coordination disorder and learning disabilities, and their families.
-Dr. Bodison's current research focuses on the use of multimodal imaging techniques (MRI, fMRI and DTI) to investigate the neural mechanisms of sensorimotor integration in typically developing children and those with a variety of neurodevelopmental conditions.
+The populations with which she has particular interest include typically developing children and those with autism, developmental dyspraxia, sensorineural hearing loss, prenatal alcohol exposure, developmental coordination disorder, and learning disabilities.
+Dr. Bodison’s current research focuses on the use of multimodal imaging techniques (MRI, fMRI and DTI) to investigate the neural mechanisms of sensorimotor integration in typically developing children and those with a variety of neurodevelopmental conditions.

-Dr. Bodison recently completed a KL2 Mentored Career Development Award from the Southern California Clinical and Translational Science Institute at the University of Southern California (NIH/NCRR/NCATS #KL2TR000131).
+Dr. Bodison’s research aims to enhance the theoretical foundation of sensory brain/behavior relationships in typically developing children and those with neurodevelopmental conditions, to ultimately support the evaluation of the effectiveness of rehabilitation interventions for children with sensory and motor conditions.
+Dr. Bodison received training in multimodal neuroimaging techniques from 2013-2016 during a KL2 Mentored Career Development Award from the Southern California Clinical and Translational Science Institute at the University of Southern California (NIH/NCRR/NCATS #KL2TR000131).
 From 2011 to 2013, she was a postdoctoral fellow in Training in Rehabilitation Efficacy and Effectiveness Trials, a NIH-funded T32 Postdoctoral Training Program at the USC Chan Division of Occupational Science and Therapy (1T32 HD64578-1A1).

 Her research specialties include: Rehabilitation interventions, sensory development in typical children, children with neurodevelopmental disorders, autism, multisensory integration, developmental dyspraxia and learning disabilities.

 She is additionally affiliated with the Developmental Cognitive Neuroimaging Laboratory at Children’s Hospital Los Angeles (kidsbrains.org) and Pediatric Therapy Network in Torrance, Calif. (pediatrictherapynetwork.org).